Bonnie Arbittier / Rivard Report

 Loopy Limited plans on managing the property after it is built, according to Aliaga.

-Since 2006, Meyers has owned the building that houses the nearby bar and eatery Tucker’s Kozy Korner, which is currently being renovated, according to Bexar County Appraisal District records.
-Meyers also owns several other multi-family housing projects, including Aurora Apartments.
+Since 2006, Meyer has owned the building that houses the nearby bar and eatery Tucker’s Kozy Korner, which is currently being renovated, according to Bexar County Appraisal District records.
+Meyer also owns several other multi-family housing projects, including Aurora Apartments.

 As for the project’s proximity to the bridge, Aliaga said it is 67 feet away and only blocks a portion of the view while standing in certain places on the street.